Pydantic AI integration

 On-demand graph search

-Beyond the automatic context injection, create_zep_search_tool() adds a model-callable tool over graph.search.
-The model decides when to look up specific facts, entities, or prior episodes; it supplies only the query, while scope, reranker, and limit are pinned at construction.
-The tool returns a formatted text summary of the matching results.
+Beyond the automatic context injection, create_zep_search_tool() returns a model-callable pydantic_ai.Tool over graph.search; pass it directly in tools=[...].
+The model decides when to look up specific facts, entities, or prior episodes, and the tool returns a formatted text summary of the matching results.
 By default it searches the current user’s graph; pass graph_id=... to target a shared standalone graph.

 Memory vs tools